-Arising during the late nineteenth century, early media theories developed in an historical context, often referred to as the era of mass society, when industrialization was on the rise and societies were transitioning from predominantly agrarian lifestyles to a more commercially centered industrialized structure based around the growth of large cities.
+Arising during the late nineteenth century, early media theories were developed in a historical context, often referred to as the era of mass society, when industrialization was on the rise and societies were transitioning from predominantly agrarian lifestyles to a more commercially centered industrialized structure based around the growth of large cities.
 The transformations of the industrial era were far more than economic, giving rise to changes in every aspect of daily life, including social structures and interpersonal interactions.

 The result suggests that the features of identity in both groups and generations are similar or even equal.
 Although there are some un-mutual features which are unavoidable, there is no meaningful difference between them.
 In the construction of identity, those selected Iranian and non-Iranian dramatists have used the common components of language, collective memory, place, lifestyle, culture and its confrontation with another culture and, politicaliziation of the body.
 The only significant difference between the components is in the lifestyle and geographic origin of the plays.